ramistry/cse15l-lab-reports/Lab_report_1.md

   * ```cd``` (change directory)
   *  ```ls -lat``` (list with permissions)
   *   ```ls -a``` (will list hidden files in the directory)
-  *   /home/linux/ieng6/cs15lwi23/cs15lwi23abc
-  *   ( replace the abc with alphabets given in your group member's account name)

 2) After testing all this commands note the output that each one produces.
    * For example the command ```ls -lat``` should give a similar result: ![Image](commands.png)